The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Simulation study for test development and tuning

 \section{Simulation study for test development and tuning}

-A method to finalize the BPgWSP test theoretically described in section \ref{sec:method} is to perform a simulation study.
-By applying a range of prior distributions, choices for position and width of the ROPE, position and width of the CI and the combination rules, we make decisions about the optimal tuning parameters for the BPgWSP test such that a performance parameter based on sensitivity and specificity of the test is maximal across a range of sample scenarios.
+A method to finalize the BPgWSP test, theoretically described in sec. \ref{sec:method}, is to perform a simulation study.
+By applying a range of prior distributions, choices for position and width of the ROPE, position and width of the CI, and combination rules, we make decisions about the optimal tuning parameters for the BPgWSP test such that a performance parameter based on sensitivity and specificity of the test is maximal across a range of sample scenarios.
+The frequentist pWSP test approach developed by Sauzet and Cornelius \cite{sauzet2022} with credibility levels to be tuned is considered in the simulations for comparison reasons.